Truly, you are a God who hides himself, O God of Israel, the Savior.

 Besides harboring multiple codes like the Psalms, “I AM”, Pi, and Pi-C Ciphers, the Enigma Theme’s first measure is part of other larger ciphers.
 The first six measures of the Enigma Theme are marked off by an oddly placed double-bar at the end of measure six.
 This six-bar section encompasses two other ciphers.
 The first and more elementary of the two is the Locks Cipher.
 It encodes two sets of solution letters: “LOQX” and “LOJC.”
 The first is phonetic for locks, and those, like ciphers, come with keys.
 The second solution set – “LOJC” – forms a phrase, or “dark saying.”
 Lo means to behold, as in the phrase “Lo and behold.”
 The letters “JC” are the initials for Jesus Christ, the secret friend of Variation XIII.
 In a remarkable twist, the Roman numerals for that movement encode his initials.
 X stands for the number ten; the tenth letter of the alphabet is J. III represents the number three; the third letter is C. The secret phrase revealed by the Locks Cipher (LOJC) is “Behold Jesus Christ.”

 The second and more sophisticated cryptogram found in the first six measures of the Enigma Theme is a Music Box Cipher.
 That description is exquisitely appropriate because Elgar encodes solution letters using bass and melody note pairs to pinpoint specific cells within a checkerboard grid.
 This type of code is known as a Polybius Square, or more simply as a Box Cipher.
 Since it is a box cipher set to music, it is more accurately known as a Music Box Cipher.
 What an exquisite play on words!
-This unique code reveals twenty-four solution letters from the complete 24-letter German title of the unstated Principal Theme: Ein feste Burg ist unser Gott.
+This unique code reveals twenty-four solution letters from the complete 24-letter German title of the unstated principal Theme: Ein feste Burg ist unser Gott.
 What Elgar does is rearrange those letters into phonetic words and phrases in Latin, English, and Aramaic, a language spoken by Jesus.
 For example, the solution letters for measure one are “GSUS,” a phonetic version of Jesus.
 To dispel doubt, Elgar authenticates his elaborate cipher by encoding his last name by means of the first letters of the languages from the cipher: English, Latin, German, and Aramaic.
 He uses the same encipherment technique with the Psalms Cipher in the opening bar of the Enigma Theme.

 This investigation revealed the first measure of the Enigma Theme harbors a stealth dedication to God, a gesture amplified and expanded on by many other coded references to God throughout the rest of the movement.
 In addition to these are several ciphers that encode the initials, name, and fish symbol for Jesus Christ, the secret friend portrayed in Variation XIII.
 According to Roman Catholic theology, Jesus is a member of the Trinity, making any mention of him also a reference to God.
 This insight helps explain why the melody of Variation XIII begins with the notes G and D, a phonetic spelling for God.
 To learn more about the secrets behind the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.